 If you have error messages while importing

-We suggest you open you CSV file with a simple text editor and check if:
+We suggest you open your CSV file with a simple text editor and check if:

-- The first line contains the field names
+- The first line of your file contains the field names – see the list and our remarks

 - Each card is on a separate line